Skin wrinkles and blemishes

 - A white, pearled base helps minimize wrinkles.

 Blushes and color washes can help conceal the spidery network of dilated capillaries on the nose and cheeks.
-Powder blushes are preferred because they blend easily on top of foundation.
+Powder blushes blend easily on top of foundation.

 Powder eye shadows applied on top of a moisturizer are better than cream-based shadows.
 Light-colored shadow, applied along the upper eyelid crease and above the iris (the colored part of the eye) is best for offsetting the appearance of deep-set eyes.
 Slightly deeper shade of the same color can be applied to the lower part of the eyelid and drawn out to the corner.